agatagruza/Microsoft-Open-Hack-AI/README.md

 # Microsoft Open Hack - AI

+## About OpenHack Machine Learning
+Three days of fun-filled, hands-on hacking where participants team up with colleagues, industry peers, and Microsoft experts to tackle scenarios influenced by common, real-world problems using Microsoft platform capabilities and other industry leading technologies.
+OpenHack Machine Learning event focuses on problems in the computer vision space and allows developers to leverage Python image processing libraries as well as machine learning frameworks such as Scikit-Learn, CNTK or TensorFlow.
+During OpenHack participants have the opportunity to:
+- Hack on challenges designed to leave participant with the skills and expertise needed to deploy solution.
+- Network with fellow industry peers and other professional developers from large enterprises as well as Microsoft engineers.
+- Get answers to technology and workplace project questions from Microsoft and industry experts.
+- Take advantage of the limited number of 1-hour envisioning sessions to work side-by-side with Microsoft experts on specific to participant own workplace projects.
+These sessions are available on a first come, first served basis.

 ## Computer Vision OpenHack
 Hello and welcome to Microsoft OpenHack, a challenge oriented hack event.
 This experience will be presented as a series of challenges, each one adding a new level of depth and complexity to a machine learning solution for computer vision.